Union of Poor Peasants: Criminal activity (1906-1908)

-Following the arrest of some of their members, including the young Nestor Makhno, the group decided to lay low for the remainder of the winter.
+Following the arrest of some of their members, including the young Nestor Makhno, the group decided to lie low for the remainder of the winter.
 In August 1907, they regrouped and went to Gaichur in order to carry out their fourth robbery against a merchant called Gurevich.
 During the night, four armed group members broke into his house and demanded money, identifying themselves as anarcho-communists, but Gurevich's nephew cried out for help, forcing them to escape without any loot.